A Baroque Bishop in Colonial Australia: The Cultural Patronage of Bishop James Goold (1812–1886)

 Sessions will be devoted to the Bishop’s important Baroque painting collection, his colonial library and his patronage of the British architect William Wilkinson Wardell, and its imprint on the built environment of Melbourne.

 Presented by the Australian Institute of Art History, within the School of Culture and Communication, and in partnership with the University of Divinity.
-Dr Colin's Barr's attendance at the symposium is generously supported by the Macgeorge Bequest.

 Image: Portrait of James Goold, c.1850–55, oil on canvas.
 By permission of the Institute of the Sisters of Mercy of Australia and Papua New Guinea Archives.